Game day previews: Saturday, April 23, 2025 and Sunday, April 24, 2025

 Sunday, April 24:

-We face our NTH Marietta U9 big sisters in two afternoon 7v7 games.
+We face the NTH Marietta U9 girls in two afternoon 7v7 games.
 Roughly 65% of the girls will play in our Sunday games.
-Link: Sunday April 24 game day page.
+If your daughter would like to play in Sunday’s 7v7 games, please e-mail Ward.
+If spots are over-subscribed, priority will go to players born in 2014.
+Link: Sunday April 24 game day page

 Game day links: